 Elliot Noss is CEO of Tucows.
 Tucows challenged how software was distributed in the 1990s and how domain names were offered and managed in the 2000s and is challenging how mobile phone service is provided today.For nearly twenty years, Elliot has loved and championed the Internet as the greatest agent of positive change the world has ever seen.
 Through his role at Tucows, his involvement in ICANN and his personal efforts, he has lobbied, agitated and educated to promote this vision and protect an Open Internet around the world.
 Elliot has been sitting in the same chair at Tucows for over fifteen years and finds every year more exciting than the previous!

 David P. Reed is an American computer scientist, educated at the Massachusetts Institute of Technology, known for a number of significant contributions to computer networking and wireless communications networks.
 He was involved in the early development of TCP/IP, and was the designer of the User Datagram Protocol (UDP), though he finds this title "a little embarrassing".
-He was also one of the authors of the original paper about the end-to-end principle, End-to-end arguments in system design, published in 1984.
-Reed is an Adjunct Professor at the MIT Media Lab in the Viral Communications group and is one of six principal architects of the Croquet project (along with Alan Kay, Julian Lombardi, Andreas Raab, David A. Smith, and Mark McCahill).
+He was also one of the authors of the original paper about the end-to-end principle, End-to-end arguments in system design, published in 1984., and is known for Reed's Law about scaling in group-forming networks.
+Reed is currently Chief Scientist of TidalScale, Inc., has been a SVP at SAP Research, an HP Fellow, senior scientist at Interval Research, nd VP/Chief Scientist at Lotus Development Corp., and Software Arts, Inc. He has also taught and done research as as a professor at MIT's Lab for Computer Science and the MIT Media Lab.
+He's served on the FCC Technological Advisory Committee, and advised the FCC Spectrum Policy Task Force.
 He is also on the advisory board of TTI/Vanguard.